 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, "Leases" ("ASU 2016-02").
-The standard amends the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheets and making targeted changes to lessor accounting, ASU 2016-02 will be effective beginning in the first quarter of 2019.
+The standard amends the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheets and making targeted changes to lessor accounting.
+ASU 2016-02 will be effective beginning in the first quarter of fiscal year 2019.
 Early adoption of ASU 2016-02 is permitted.
 In July 2018, the FASB issued ASU 2018-11 which provided additional transition methods and a lessor practical expedient for separating lease and non-lease components.
-The Company plans to adopt the standard during the first quarter of 2019.
-Early adoption of ASU 2016-02 is permitted.
-In July 2018, the FASB issued ASU 2018-11 which provided additional transition methods and a lessor practical expedient for separating lease and non-lease components.
-The Company plans to adopt the standard during the first quarter of 2019.
-The new leases standard provides a modified retrospective transition approach or a date of initial application approach for adoption for all leases existing at, or entered into after, the date of initial application approach for adoption for all leases existing at, or entered into approach for adoption for all leases existing at, or entered into approach for adoption for all leases existing at, or entered into after, the date of initial application approach for adoption for all leases existing at, or entered into approach or adate of initial application approach for adoption for a soperating leases, and therefore are not recorded on our balance sheet.
+The Company plans to adopt the standard during the first quarter of fiscal year 2019.
+The new leases standard provides a modified retrospective transition approach or a date of initial application approach for adoption for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
+Management is currently evaluating the impact of adopting ASU 2016-02 on the Company's consolidated financial statements, including which adoption method to apply and whether to elect the practical expedients outlined in the new standard.
+Currently all of the Company's store and corporate locations are accounted for as operating leases, and therefore are not recorded on our balance sheet.
 The Company expects this adoption will result in a material increase in the assets and liabilities on the Company's consolidated balance sheets.
+Once the Company adopts this new standard, it expects that, for the majority of its leases, if known) on the payment of the lease obligation.
+In preparation for the adoption of the guidance, the Company is in the process of implementing controls and system changes to enable the preparation of financial information.

+Intanaible - Goodwill and Other

-Once the Company adopts this new standard, it expects that, for the majority of its leases, the leases would include the amortization of the right-of-use asset and the recognition of intherest expense based on the lesses is incremental borrowing rate ( and the fair value of the reporting unit.
-The ASU is effective for annual and interim periods in fiscal years beginning after December 15, 2019.
+In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," which requires an entity to no longer perform a hypothetical purchase price allocation to measure goodwill impairment.
+Instead, impairment will be measured using the difference between the carrying amount and the fair value of the reporting unit.
+ASU 2017-04 is effective for annual and interim periods in fiscal years beginning after December 15, 2019.
 All entities may early adopt the standard for goodwill impairment tests with measurement dates after January 1, 2017.
 Management believes ASU 2017-04 will have no impact on the Company's consolidated financial statements.

-Intangible - Goodwill and Other

-In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," which requires an entity to no longer perform a hypothetical purchase price allocation to measure goodwill impairment.
-Instead, impairment will be measured using the difference between the carrying amount